Bertha Creek Gold Panning Area

 Bertha Creek crosses the Seward Highway 2.6 miles south of Turnagain Pass.
-Lower Bertha Creek lies within a withdrawal that extends for 1,300 feet on either side of the Seward Highway from Turnagain Pass south to Petes Creek.
-Bertha Creek is available for recreational panning from its junction with Granite Creek upstream to the powerline crossing (see Figure 7).
-Granite Creek, however, is closed to recreational mining because of its salmon spawning habitat.
+Lower Bertha Creek lies within a withdrawal that extends for 1,300 feet on either side of the Seward Highway from Turnagain Pass south to Pete’s Creek.
+Bertha Creek is available for recreational panning from its junction with Granite Creek upstream to the powerline crossing (Map).
+Granite Creek, however, is closed to recreational mining because of its salmon spawning

 Bertha Creek south of Anchorage on the Kenai Peninsula

-- Follow all national forest rules such as camping limits, discharge of firearms, use of trails, etc. These regulations are found in Title 36 Code of Federal Regulations (CFR), with general prohibitions in part 261.
-Copies are available at Chugach National Forest offices in Anchorage, Girdwood, and Seward.
-Regulations may or may not be posted.
+- You must follow all National Forest rules, such as camping limits, discharge of firearms, and use of trails.
+You can find regulations in Title 36 Code of Federal Regulations (CFR), with general prohibitions in part 261.
+Review these regulations before you go gold panning.
+You can find copies of these regulations on the Internet and at Chugach National Forest offices in Anchorage, Girdwood, Seward, and Moose Pass.

 - Work only the active stream channel or unvegetated gravel bars.
 Do not dig in stream banks!

-- Recreational gold panning does not allow you to build structures, cut trees or dig up archaeological historical or paleontological objects.
-Nor does it give you the right to obstruct others in recreational pursuits.
+- You are not allowed to build structures, cut trees or dig up archaeological, historical, or paleontological objects, nor are you allowed to obstruct others in their recreational pursuits.
+If you find those objects, please report them to the Chugach National Forest.

 Good luck and good prospecting!